ZentaChain/chainnetwork-docs/CHAIN/docs/tools/blockexplorer.md

 - Monitor network activity in real-time.

 ## Routescan
-[Routescan](https://superscan.network/), the versatile superchain explorer, extends its capabilities to CHAIN:
+[Routescan](https://superscan.network/), the versatile superchain explorer, extends its capabilities to Chain:
 - Easy tracking of transactions and addresses.
 - A wide array of tokens to explore.
 - Real-time price updates. -->